-Welcome to the Parnngurr Community School.
+Welcome to Parnngurr Community School in 2023.

-The Martu were some of the last of Australia’s Indigenous people to make contact with European Australians with many migrating from their desert lands into neighbouring pastoral stations and missions in the 1950s and 1960s.
+The Martu were some of the last of Australia’s Indigenous people to contact European Australians with many migrating from their desert lands into neighbouring pastoral stations and missions in the 1950s and 1960s.

-The Director’s Vision
+The Directors’ Vision

 We are the Directors and owners of Parnngurr Community School Aboriginal Corporation.
 We believe in the power of our Martu people’s self-reliance, ownership of the school and independent action to shape our own social and educational destinies.